badkeys/keyfinder/FIRMWARE.md

 You should install at least `jefferson` and `uefi_firmware` from `pypi`/`pip` and make sure they are in the PATH.

+It is also recommended to have [dmg2img](https://github.com/Lekensteyn/dmg2img) in your path (can be manually compiled).

 You can check [these scripts]( https://github.com/ReFirmLabs/binwalk/tree/master/dependencies) provided by `binwalk` to learn about additional dependencies.